 In a stand mixer with a whisk attachment, whip the eggs for about 4 minutes.

-Meanwhile, in a small saucepan over high heat, bring the 1/2 cup of water and the 1 cup of sugar to 238 degrees on a candy thermometer.
+Meanwhile, in a small saucepan over high heat, bring the 1/2 cup of water, 1 cup of sugar and 1/4 teaspoon of salt to 238 degrees on a candy thermometer.
 Do not stir the solution.